 Keep copies for your records and be sure to follow up with the business.
 It is always a good idea to confirm a contract cancellation.
 The law gives the business 15 days to respond.

 It’s possible that the business isn’t aware of your cancellation rights.
-If that’s the case, you can refer them to section 1 of the Consumer Contracts Regulation (that speaks to the definition of a continuing service contract) and section 25 of the Business Practices and Consumer Protection Act (that talks about cancelling a continuing services contract).
+If that’s the case, you can refer them to section 1 of the Consumer Contracts Regulation (that speaks to the definition of a continuing service contract) and section 25 of the Business Practices and Consumer Protection Act (which talks about cancelling a continuing services contract).

 Still having trouble cancelling or getting a refund?
 Please contact us directly and we will do our best to help.